goldblum/FeatureClustering/README.md

 The feature clustering and hyperplane variation regularizers enforce clustering in feature space in order to encourage better few-shot performance in the transfer learning setting for classically trained (non-meta-learned) models.
 We show in our paper that these regularizers have a similar effect to meta-learning on feature extractors.
 This work is not intended to achieve state-of-the-art performance but to instead develop a better understanding of how meta-learning works.

-This repository supports the mini-ImageNet and CIFAR-FS datasets, the R2-D2, MetaOptNet, and ProtoNet meta-learning algorithms, and a variety of backbone architectures.
+This repository supports the mini-ImageNet and CIFAR-FS datasets as well as a variety of backbone architectures.
 Please download datasets independently in order to run the code.

 ## Prerequisites
 * Python3